near/docs/docs/evm/near-web3-provider.md

 For the signed instance, this assumes that the browser has local storage containing a key to the account specified.

 For folks unfamiliar with NEAR Wallet, a brief recap as the workflow in NEAR is different than that of a browser extension or by scanning QR codes.
 Let's imagine a user wants to use a NEAR betanet account to interact with the EVM.
 The first step is to create an account with Wallet.
-(Non-mainnet networks allow for free account creation with an initial balancer of Ⓝ.)
+(Non-mainnet networks allow for free account creation with an initial balance of Ⓝ.)

 NEAR Betanet Wallet:

 https://wallet.betanet.near.org

 At this point, the NEAR Wallet website's local storage contains a key for this account.
 When you want to interact with a frontend using your account, you'll typically have the frontend redirect to Wallet, requesting the creation a special function-call access key.
-After allowing the creation, the browser redirects back to the dApp frontend where local storage contains this new key.
+After allowing the creation, the browser redirects back to the dApp frontend with local storage containing this new key.

 ```js
 const { NearProvider } = require('near-web3-provider');